garystafford/generator-node-restify-mongodb/README.md

 ```

 #### Environmental Variables
+The scaffolded application relies on several environment variables to determine its environment-specific runtime
+ configuration.
+If these environment variables are present, the application defaults to using the Development
-The application uses the following environment variables and defaults, which are found in the 'config/config.js' file.
+ environment values, as shown below, in the application's 'config/config.js' file.

 ``` javascript
 var NODE_ENV   = process.env.NODE_ENV   || 'development';
 var NODE_HOST  = process.env.NODE_HOST  || '127.0.0.1';